 How To Make Carrot and Coriander Soup Creamier

-If you want to make the soup creamier you can stir in some cream, crème fraiche or natural yoghurt at the end.
+If you want to make the soup creamier you can stir in some cream, crème Fraiche or natural yoghurt at the end.

 How Many Calories Are In A Bowl Of Carrot And Coriander Soup?